 The choice depends on your goal.

 A template is a prefabricated module.
-A quick, cheap way to check if you need a cottage in this area, or to meet a temporary need.
+A quick way to test an idea or meet a temporary need with a minimal budget.

 Custom development is capital construction.
 It’s a strategic investment in your main digital asset that will bring you profit for years to come.